IAmPythagoras/FFXIV-Combat-Simulator/README.md

 ![BLMGraph](https://user-images.githubusercontent.com/62820030/164585292-6c0f5485-5ea9-4070-ab6a-abef2c01f35c.PNG)

-We have also implemented party buffs like Chain Stratagem, Trick Attack, etc. Here is an example where a Blackmage executing the previous opener (with same gear) will have its DPS increased by a scholar that uses Chain Stratagem in its opener :
+We have also implemented party buffs like Chain Stratagem, Trick Attack and Astrologian Arcanum personnal buff.
+Here is an example where a Blackmage executing the previous opener (with same gear) will have its DPS increased by a scholar that uses Chain Stratagem in its opener :

 ![BuffedBLMResult](https://user-images.githubusercontent.com/62820030/164585423-68449783-9beb-4714-ae1f-5c52b312862b.PNG)